-- 16. The complainant alleges mental pain and suffering caused to him by the situation surrounding the abduction of his mother. - 17.
-In his comments, the SRSG argues that, while the complainant states that he has suffered mental pain and anguish as a result of the disappearance of his mother, there is no express allegation that this fear and anguish were a result of UNMIK's response to the disappearance of Mrs Ljubomirka Đurić.
-For that reason, this part of the complaint is inadmissible as manifestly ill-founded. - 18.
-The Panel considers that, despite the lack of express allegations put forward by the complainant in this respect, the complaint sets forth relevant facts relating to the abduction of the complainant's mother upon which the alleged violation of the complainant's rights under Article 3 of the ECHR may be based. - 19.
+- 17. The complainant alleges mental pain and suffering caused to him by the situation surrounding the abduction of his family members. - 18.
+In his comments, the SRSG argues that, while the complainant states that he has suffered mental pain and anguish as a result of the disappearance of his relatives, there is no assertion that this suffering was a result of any acts or omissions attributable to UNMIK.
+The SRSG further argues that the minimum level of severity required for facts to fall within the scope of Article 3 has not been attained.
+According to the SRSG, this part of the complaint is therefore inadmissible as manifestly ill-founded. - 19.
+The Panel considers that, despite the lack of express allegations put forward by the complainant in this respect, the complaint set forth relevant facts relating to the abduction of the complainant's relatives upon which the alleged violation of the complainant's rights under Article 3 of the ECHR may be based. - 20.
 The Panel refers to the case law of the European Court of Human Rights with respect to the question whether a member of the family of a disappeared person can be considered the victim of a treatment contrary to Article 3 of the ECHR, which prohibits inhuman treatment.
 The European Court of Human Rights accepts that this may be the case, depending on the existence of "special factors which give the suffering of the [family member] a dimension and character distinct from the emotional distress which may be regarded as inevitably caused to relatives of a victim of a serious human rights violation".
 The Court further holds that "relevant elements will include the proximity of the family tie, the particular circumstances of the relationship, the extent to which the family member witnessed the events in question, the involvement of the family member in the attempts to obtain information about the disappeared person and the way in which the authorities responded to those enquiries".
 It also emphasises "that the essence of such a violation does not so much lie in the fact of the disappearance of the family member but rather concerns the authorities' reactions and attitudes to the situation when it is brought to their attention" (see, e.g., European Court of Human Rights (ECtHR) (Grand Chamber), Cakici v.
 Turkey, no. 23657/94, judgment of 8 July 1999, § 98, ECHR, 1999-IV; ECtHR (Grand Chamber), Cyprus v.
 Turkey, no. 25781/94, judgment of 10 May 2001, § 156, ECHR, 2001-IV; ECtHR, Orhan v.
 Turkey, no. 25656/94, judgment of 18 June 2002, § 358; ECtHR, Bazorkina v.
-Russia, no. 69481/01, judgment of 27 July 2006, § 139; see also Human Rights Advisory Panel (HRAP), Zdravković, no. 46/08, decision of 17 April 2009, § 41, and HRAP, Radisavljević, no. 156/09, decision of 17 February 2012, § 18). - 20.
+Russia, no. 69481/01, judgment of 27 July 2006, § 139; see also Human Rights Advisory Panel (HRAP), Zdravković, no. 46/08, decision of 17 April 2009, § 41, and HRAP, Radisavljević, no. 156/09, decision of 17 February 2012, § 18). - 21.
 The Panel considers that a complainant may invoke a violation of Article 3 of the ECHR even if there is no explicit reference to specific acts of the authorities involved in the investigation, since also the passivity of the authorities and the absence of information given to the complainant may be indicative of inhuman treatment of the complainant by the authorities (see HRAP, Mladenović, no. 99/09, decision of 11 August 2011, § 22; HRAP, Petković, no. 133/09, decision of 16 December 2011, § 20).